zero-functional/zero-functional/README.md

     let `nextIdent` = `f` # here the `it` is replaced by the next iterator
 ```

-The above `map` function also does not set a result - hence the result type is a collection result type, which can be determined automatically.
+The Zero-DSL `map` function does not set the `result` as opposed to the `count` or `index` definition below - hence the result type is a collection result type, which is determined automatically by the zero_functional framework.
 The `it` again is seen as keyword and the definition `let it = ...` will internally set the new iterator value which is consequently used by the next functions.
+In the generated macro it is replaced by the call `ext.nextItNode`.

 While Zero-DSL is quite powerful, not all possibilities can be handled by it when implementing a function.
 For instance the `foreach` implementation is done completely manually and `reduce` and other functions use the macro `zf_inline_call` which provides Zero-DSL within a manual function implementation and also registers the function name.
 The signature for creating an inline function is as in the `inlineMap` example above - each function `foo` is implemented by its `inlineFoo*(ext: ExtNimNode)` counterpart.